GitJeffreySim/dsiprojects/project_2/README.md

 **MODEL SELECTED**

 Based on the results, although all models performed better.
-Lasso Regression produced the best result of reducing variance, RMSE score by -6.06% while maintaining with 5% tolerance of R2.
-We also observed that there are 3 features that Lasso zeroed their coefficients which meant that we could removed these 3 features from the model.
+Lasso Regression produced the best result of reducing variance, RMSE score while maintaining with 5% tolerance of R2.
+We also observed that there are 4 features that Lasso zeroed their coefficients which meant that we could removed these 4 features from the model.

-The optimal alpha was calculated at 413.952047798533 Thus, we decided to fine-tune the Lasso model by removing the 7 features and re-run it at optimal alpha, then setting it as the selected production model.
+The optimal alpha was calculated at 111.200979547034.
+Thus, we decided to fine-tune the Lasso model by removing the 5 features and re-run it at optimal alpha, then setting it as the selected production model.

 ## Re-run Lasso with reduced features